Sundar0989/Variable-Selection-Using-Python/README.md

 ## Installation

-The package requires `numpy, pandas, scikit-learn, scipy, statsmodels`
+The package requires `numpy, pandas, scikit-learn, scipy` and `statsmodels`.